Wishbone Chair CH24

-The Wishbone Chair designed by Wegner for industrial production is his most commercially successful design.
-Also known as the Y Chair, the Wishbone Chair has been produced for over sixty years by its original manufacturer, Carl Hansen & Son.
+The original Wishbone Chair was designed in 1949 by Hans J Wegner, an iconic furniture classic also known as Y-chair, his most commercially successful design.
+The Wishbone Chair has been produced for over 60 years by its original manufacturer – Carl Hansen & Søn.

 Ref: Hans J. Wegner.
 A Nordic Design Icon from Tønder.
 Edited by Anne Blond.

 In 1950, after having seen Wegner’s Round Chair at the Cabinetmaker Guild Exhibition in Copenhagen, sales representative Eivind Kold Christensen and the owner of Carl Hansen & Son, Holger Hansen, contacted Wegner.
 Hansen was interested in taking up the ‘Danish’ Chinese Chair that Wegner had designed for Fritz Hansen when the company stopped promoting it.